benchay1999/ai-group-chat-streamlit/README.md

 ### Frontend Setup

-You can choose between two frontend options:
+You can choose between three frontend options:

 #### Option 1: React Frontend (WebSocket-based, Real-time)
 1. Navigate to the frontend directory: